ncsuarc/ADLC_23/README.md

 pip install -r requirements.txt
 ```

-## Using CuDNN Acceleration on VLC
+## Using cuDNN Acceleration on VLC

 NCSU provides VLCs with RTX 2080 GPUs that can be used for training the CNN quickly.
-CUDA is already installed on these systems but you will need to install CuDNN as well:
+CUDA is already installed on these systems but you will need to install cuDNN as well:

 ```sh
 sudo apt-get install libcudnn8=8.8.0.121-1+cuda12.1